 Repeatability: This course may not be repeated for additional credits.

 MATH 5044.
-Introduction to Numerical Analysis II.
+Numerical Methods for Ordinary Differential Equations.
 3 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.